Quick Challenge

 Not Answered

 Q9.
-Using the clues (1) B sits at the extreme left end.
-(2) C sits at the extreme right end.
-(3) F sits second to the right of B. (4) E sits immediately to the right of F. (5) D sits immediately to the left of C. (6) A sits between B and F. how many persons sit between A and D?
+Six people A-F sit in a row.
+Based on the clues: (1) F sits at the extreme left end.
+(2) B sits at the extreme right end.
+(3) A sits second to the right of F. (4) D sits immediately to the right of A. (5) C sits immediately to the left of B. (6) E sits between F and A. Who sits fourth from the left?

 Q10